fullsmartdev/react-native/README.md

 - [GitPoint ★1785](https://github.com/gitpoint/git-point) - A mobile GitHub client for both iOS and Android.
 - [PxView ★42](https://github.com/alphasp/pxview) - An unofficial Pixiv app client for Android and iOS
 - [Todo List ★2](https://github.com/rishabhbhatia/react-native-todo) - Todo-List app using SwipeView with ES6 standards for iOS and Android.
+- [Quick-Sample ★2](https://github.com/innFactory/react-native-quick-sample) - A small and simple example app with navigation, data persistence, redux, listview and animation.

 ## Frameworks